Passport Photo Size Tool | 3.5x4.5cm Resize

 Do the ears need to be fully visible in a passport photo?

-The current Korean passport photo guidance focuses more on making sure the full face is clearly visible, from forehead to chin, with the facial contour unobstructed.
-If accessories reflect light or cover the facial outline, they can still cause problems, so check the latest official photo guide before submitting.
+Most authorities focus on the full face being clearly visible from forehead to chin with an unobstructed facial outline, rather than on the ears specifically.
+Accessories that reflect light or hide part of the face can still cause problems, so check your country's latest official photo guide before submitting.